AimeCesaireM/Steganography-Detector/README.md

 # Phase1 - Image Steganography Decoder

 ## Overview
 The `Phase1` program decodes hidden messages (text or images) embedded within a source image using steganographic techniques.
 It supports decoding text and images by extracting least significant bits (LSBs) from pixel channels.
 The program also includes utilities to analyze raster image data.
+This project was a collaboration between Ahsan Rhandawa and I.

 ## Features
 - Decode hidden text messages from images.